Skip to Content

 While it may sound a little silly, Aloe plants can become discolored when they are watered directly from the tap.
 This is because the leaves are sensitive to both chlorine and fluoride.

-If you want to prevent the leaves from becoming droopy or discolored, you can use filtered or bottled water.
-If you would still prefer to use tap water, consider filling an open-air container with tap water the day before you water your Aloe plant.
-Let the container sit for at least 24 hours, as this allows some of the chlorine and fluoride to evaporate from the water.
+If you want to prevent the leaves from becoming droopy or discoloured, you can use filtered or bottled water.
+If you prefer to use tap water, fill an open-air container with tap water the day before you water your Aloe plant.
+Let the container sit for 24 hours, as this allows some of the chlorine and fluoride to evaporate from the water.

 Other Aloe Vera Care Tips